First you need to install wallaby.js package for Atom, if you haven’t done it yet.

 Once you have the source code locally, open the project folder in Atom.

-Wallaby.js for Atom needs to know what configuration file to use to run your tests.
-If you only have one file named
+Wallaby for Atom needs to know what configuration is required to run your tests.
+If you are using a technology that is supported by

-wallaby.json in your project root, wallaby will automatically select it.
+in your project root and will automatically select it, valid names are:

 Select as Wallaby.js Config context menu item.